Veterans and the armed forces community

 Support for veterans and the armed forces community

-Gloucestershire Health and Care NHS Foundation Trust (GHC) has affirmed its support to the armed forces community by signing the Armed Forces Corporate Covenant.
+Gloucestershire Health and Care NHS Foundation Trust (GHC) has affirmed its support to the armed forces community by signing the Armed Forces Covenant.

 The Corporate Covenant commits the Trust to upholding the key principles of the Armed Forces Covenant, which are: